 Regardless of format, studbooks typically include basic data that is needed for quantitative genetic analysis, in the form of pedigrees and life history events.
 Studbook pedigrees can be simple pedigrees noting discrete parentage but also allow for the incorporation of parentage “assumptions” that can be used to assign animals to groups in cases where pedigree is unknown or to create cohorts for the study of gene flow.
 Additionally, the commonly used studbook applications include an option to incorporate User Defined Data Fields (UDFs).
-These fields can be used to record phenotypic data or quantitative genetics output such as breeding value.Studbooks are databases commonly exported into analytical softwares (e.g. PMx, Ballou et al. 2020) that are used to determine mate-pairings through mean kinship list.
-PMx can also be used compile life history events, generate demographic life tables,to determine fecundity rates, breeding seasonality, and other metrics of interest in the study of phenotypic change.
+UDFs can be used to record phenotypic data or quantitative genetics output such as breeding value.
+UDFs are flexible and can be updated which will be invaluable for estimated breeding values that will change and need to be updated every time a new analysis is conducted.
+Studbooks are databases commonly exported into analytical softwares (e.g. PMx, Ballou et al. 2020) that are used to determine mate-pairings through a mean kinship list.
+PMx can also be used to compile life history events, generate demographic life tables, determine fecundity rates, estimate breeding seasonality, and other metrics of interest in the study of phenotypic change.
 As with studbook softwares, PMx allows for the importation of UDF fields that can be added to mean kinship lists, such as breeding value, which can then be considered in constructing pairing decisions.
-Therefore, the outcomes of different gene flow, social management, and breeding strategies which incorporate quantitative genetics analyses can be modeled and tested with regards to gene diversity (probability-based estimate of heterozygosity) retention and inbreeding coefficients.
+Therefore, the outcomes of different gene flow, social management, and breeding strategies which incorporate quantitative genetics analyses can be modeled and considered alongside gene diversity (probability-based estimate of heterozygosity) retention and inbreeding coefficients to improve management.